dinther/beattime/README.md

 # beattime
 BeatTime is a library that implements both logic and UI for node based value animation using the BeatValue class.
+Like with all my work, this library stands on it's own.
+No insane ten levels deep dependencies from weirdass libraries.

 Just create a BeatValue object for every value you want to animate using nodes.